Cohomological invariants of the stack of hyperelliptic curves of odd genus: Cohomological invariants of

-Suppose $p\neq 2$.
-Then $\Inv(\Hcal_g)$ is trivial unless $p$ divides $2g+1$, in which case they are generated as $\FF_p$-module by $1$ and a single non-zero invariant of degree $1$. \end{thm} The case $g=3$ had already been proved in \cite{PirCohHypThree}.
-Actually, the only obstruction to generalize the result contained there to higher genus is given by \cite[corollary 3.9 ]{PirCohHypThree}, whose proof does not obviously extend to the other cases.
+Then the graded-commutative ring of cohomological invariants $\Inv(\Hcal_g)$ with coefficients in $\FF_2$ is generated, as a graded $\FF_2$-vector space, by classes where the degree of each $x_i$ is $i$ and $w_2$ is the second Stiefel-Whitney class coming from $\Inv(\cl{B}\PGLt)$. \end{thm} The case $g=3$ is \cite{PirCohHypThree}*{th.
+0.1}.
+Actually, the only obstruction to generalize the result contained there to any odd genus is given by \cite[corollary 3.9 ]{PirCohHypThree}, where the assumption $g=3$ is strictly necessary.
 Once one generalizes that corollary, the computation of the cohomological invariants is basically done.

-Therefore, what we present here is substantially a rewriting of the proof contained in \cite{PirCohHypThree}: the only difference is in lemma \ref{lm:setup induction}.(1), which is the extension of \cite[corollary 3.9 ]{PirCohHypThree} that was missing.
-The proof of this key result, which is rather non-trivial, is postponed to section \ref{sec:main lemma}, because we need to develop more theory in order to complete it.
+Therefore, what we present here is essentially a rewriting of the proof contained in \cite{PirCohHypThree}*{sec.
+3}: the only difference is in the key lemma \ref{lm:key}, which is a generalization of \cite[corollary 3.9 ]{PirCohHypThree}.
+The proof of this key result, which is rather non-trivial, is postponed to section \ref{sec:main lemma}, as we need to develop more theory in order to complete it.